Susan Dudley, PhD and Diana Zuckerman, PhD, Cancer Prevention & Treatment Fund

 Treatment Choices for DCIS

 DCIS patients have three surgery choices.
-They are 1) lumpectomy followed by radiation therapy 2) mastectomy or 3) mastectomy with breast reconstruction surgery.
+They are 1) lumpectomy 2) mastectomy or 3) mastectomy with breast reconstruction surgery.
 Most women with DCIS can choose lumpectomy.

 Lumpectomy means that the surgeon removes only the cancer and some normal tissue around it.
 This kind of surgery keeps a woman’s breast intact – looking a lot like it did before surgery.
 Under most circumstances, mastectomy does not increase survival time for women with DCIS, and would only be considered under unusual circumstances, such as cases where the breast is very small or the area of DCIS is very large.
 For women who undergo mastectomy, reconstruction can replace the breast lost to cancer.
 However, there is some evidence that women with DCIS who undergo mastectomy do not live as long as those who undergo lumpectomy.

-Radiation therapy is often recommended for almost all women with DCIS after lumpectomy.
-This type of treatment is very important because it could keep more DCIS or invasive cancer from developing in the same breast.
+Radiation therapy is often recommended for many women with DCIS after lumpectomy.
+This type of treatment could prevent more DCIS or invasive cancer from developing in the same breast.
 However, DCIS patients who choose lumpectomy live just as long whether they undergo radiation or not.
 DCIS patients who undergo a single mastectomy or double mastectomy do not live any longer than DCIS patients who undergo lumpectomy.

 Tamoxifen or another hormonal therapy is recommended for some women with DCIS to help prevent breast cancer.
 The benefit is that it can further decrease the risk of recurrence of DCIS or the development of invasive breast cancer.
 In the last few years, tamoxifen is sometimes recommended instead of surgery.
 However, these hormonal medicines can have potentially dangerous side effects, such as increased risk of endometrial cancer, severe circulatory problems, or stroke.
 In addition, hot flashes, vaginal dryness, abnormal vaginal bleeding, and a possibility of premature menopause are common for women who were not yet menopausal when they started treatment.